umd-lib/alephrx/vm/README.md

   (username: itdstaff, password: itdstaff)

-To test the [HTTP API](../cgi-bin/api/README.md) for submitting a report, you can use curl to POST the included dummy data file:
+To test the [HTTP API](../cgi-bin/api/README.md) for submitting a report, you can use curl to POST the included dummy data files.
+To test the XML, use:

     $ curl -i -d @vm/dummy.xml -H 'Content-Type: application/xml' http://alephrx.local/cgi-bin/api/reports

+To test the form data version, use:

+    $ curl -i -d @vm/dummy.txt http://alephrx.local/cgi-bin/api/reports

 You should see output similar to the following: